Adventure is calling. The days are getting longer, Mercury is no longer in retrograde, and life is waiting for you to hold on tight for a wild ride.

 The Gorgeous Ladies of Wrestling are ready to rumble in Netflix’s GLOW.
 In 1986, audiences received a shock when syndicated TV show GLOW: Gorgeous Ladies of Wrestling entered homes.
 And with the June 23 Netflix premiere of GLOW, a 10-episode fictionalized series based on this cult classic, ladies in the ring are back in action.
 In the 1980s, wrestling was a male-dominated sport, and the World Wrestling Federation (now World Wrestling Entertainment) had the market.
 It had women, some who wrestled and others, like Miss Elizabeth, who were used as arm candy and for dramatic effect.
 But GLOW featured only female wrestlers, who were mostly actresses, models, dancers and/or stuntwomen with showbiz dreams who underwent training.
 It was groundbreaking as an all-female sports show that attracted millions of viewers.
 And, oh, what a glorious spectacle it was for the four years it aired.
 The Gorgeous Ladies of Wrestling You have to …read more

-The 71st Tony Awards will air Sunday, June 11.
+The Tony Awards are coming soon.
 Here are 5 Tony Award–winning scores to belt out in celebration.
-Recognizing 71 years of excellence in theatrical performance, the Tony Awards — named for Antoinette Perry, cofounder of the American Theatre Wing — are considered the height of prestige for a Broadway production.
+Recognizing over seven decades of excellence in theatrical performance, the Tony Awards — named for Antoinette Perry, cofounder of the American Theatre Wing — are considered the height of prestige for a Broadway production.
 And the most important aspect of that recognition is a standout musical score.
 From the romanticized ballads of Rodgers & Hammerstein to the eclectic overtures of Andrew Lloyd Webber to the sharp-witted refrains of Lin-Manuel Miranda, a transcendent spark of unity, nostalgia, conviction and belief in the human spirit resounds from the crescendo of a poignant show tune.
 In fact, given the wide-ranging impact of Broadway on our public consciousness, these harmonies and lyrics have been the soundtrack to American culture for decades.
-With the 2017 Tony Awards approaching on June 11, here is a brief guide to some of the most …read more
+With the Tony Awards approaching, here is a brief guide to some of the most belt-out-worthy scores that earned theater’s …read more

 Another look at 5 movies with mind-boggling plot twists.
 Among the suggested searches that pop up when you type their names into Google, every single one of these movies pulls up something like “explained” or “plot twist true meaning” beside them.
 From Richard Kelly’s cult classic (and every millennial’s go-to angsty teen movie) Donnie Darko (2001) to Stanley Kubrick’s reticent sci-fi masterpiece 2001: A Space Odyssey (1968), some movies continue to baffle and confound us.
 By no means exhaustive, the following list brings together some of the explanations and excavations I’ve stumbled upon over the years and after many hours of trawling through forums.
 Of course, often it’s precisely a movie’s ambiguity that keeps our interest intact.
 However, that isn’t to say we should write them off as inherently “without meaning” or something.
 If anything, twist endings and elusiveness can be all the more reason to ponder a movie’s various potential messages …read more